|

 Each district includes a

 United States bankruptcy court.
-Some states, like Alaska have only
+Some states, like Alaska have

-courts (northern, southern, central and eastern), and there is more
+four district courts (northern, southern, central and eastern),

-than one district office for each of these districts except for
+and there is more than one district office for each of these

-the southern district in San Diego.
+districts except for the southern district in San Diego.

 There are also two special Trial Courts that hear certain kinds